The essentials

 Ringworm

-👉 Sick visits to the vet may be covered by pet insurance — find out what is (and isn’t) included by reading our comprehensive coverage guide.
+👉 Sick visits to the vet may be covered by pet insurance — find out what is (and isn’t) included by reading our comprehensive pet insurance coverage guide.

 Alternatives to antifungal creams

-More often, Dr. Diener prescribes antifungal shampoos along with oral antifungal medications such as itraconazole or ketoconazole to effectively treat a fungal infection.
-Oral antifungal medication can cost $15-$50 for a month of medication, depending upon the dog’s size.
-A bottle of medicated shampoo can cost $20-$25.
+Many vets may prescribe antifungal shampoos and oral antifungal medications to effectively treat a fungal infection.
+Oral antifungal medication can cost around $15-$50 for a month of medication, depending upon your dog’s size, and where you live.
+A bottle of medicated shampoo can cost $20-$25 or more.
 It usually takes several weeks to treat a fungal skin infection caused by either yeast or ringworm.

 👉 If you use anything that leads to an adverse reaction in your dog, stop using the product immediately and consult your vet.